mingyi456/-MIGRATED-Bach-to-the-future/README.md

 #### `%1 is not a valid win32 application` (Windows) VLC player is installed in a directory with spaces

 This is due to the limitations of python-vlc's parsing of the PATH environmental variable in Windows.
-To verify if this is the case, type `echo %PATH%` inside a command prompt window and check the output.
-It is probably difficult to read this, but the separator for PATH entries in Windows is the `;` character.
+To verify if this is the case, type `echo %PATH:;=&echo.%` inside a command prompt window and check the output.
 Look for the entry with `VideoLAN\VLC`and check if there are spaces within it. **If this is the case, the only way is to install VLC player in another directory which does not have spaces in it.**

 ### Audio Issues with certain Windows devices